jackbartlett20/MCContrails/README.md

 The number of superparticles decreases over time as coagulation occurs to ensure that all superparticles have equal number densities.
 This is a requirement for 1-to-1 coagulation and results in the program speeding up as it executes.

+All particles are assumed to be spherical.

 ## Authors

-Code developed and written by Jack Bartlett.
+All code developed and written by Jack Bartlett except for IAPWS formulations by [calculisto](https://github.com/calculisto/iapws).